Yes, I know I look ridiculous. Stop laughing!

 - In an episode of Family Guy, the Griffins have a knock-down drag-out fight, trashing the entire house.
 Peter hits the wall and gets a picture of a horse stuck on his head, with his face poking out of the horse's butt.
 Lois starts to laugh.
 Chris and Meg stop hitting each other and come to see what is so funny.
 Brian and even Peter join in.
 Everything looks like it's going to work out—until Stewie clocks his mother from behind with a wooden chair, and the brawl begins anew.

-- Spider-Man: (see inserted image above) in episode 45 of the 1967 series, Spider-Man gets his head stuck in an image of a donkey, resulting in his head now appearing to be the donkey’s head.
+- Spider-Man: In episode 45 of the 1967 series, Spider-Man gets his head stuck in an image of a donkey, resulting in his head now appearing to be the donkey’s head (see page picture above).

 - Underdog has done this several times.